jspsych/jsPsych/docs/markdown_docs/about/contributing.md

 # Contributing to jsPsych

 Contributions to jsPsych are welcome!
 All of the code is managed through the GitHub repository, so the best way to add or modify code is through GitHub.
-If you are interested in modifying code, the following steps are encouraged:
+If you are interested in modifying code, the following steps are encouraged.

 ## Steps for modifying the code

 #### Disucss the proposed change

-If you have a specific modification in mind, then go ahead and open a new issue via GitHub.
+If you have a specific modification in mind, open a new issue via GitHub.
 Describe the proposed change and what problem it solves.
 If you are interested in adding a new plugin to the library, it helps if you post an example of the plugin in use and describe the flexibility of the plugin.

-If the modification you are interested in working on is not quite at the point where you have a specific modification to the code base in mind, then it might be helpful to discss the issue first on the jsPsych google group forum.
+If the modification you are interested in working on is not quite at the point where you have a specific modification to the code base in mind, then it might be helpful to discuss the issue first on the jsPsych google group forum.

 #### Fork the library and modify the code